samgos/Reddbot/readme.md

 * listen=1
 * txindex=1

+* To exit nano editor use Ctrl + X + Enter to save.

   * Run the daemon again
     * `cd && bin/reddcoin`
   * To confirm that the daemon is running